jmtalarn/elm-personal-site/content/posts/2017-08-11-build-publish-ionic-app-cordova-plugins.md

 ```

 <h3>cordova-plugin-googleplus 5.1.1 "Google SignIn"</h3>

 We wanted to include an standard Google author to make easy the procedure of sign-up for the potential users.
 Firebase provides a social author integration but, as you are developing an Android app you want to be nicely integrated with the device, so if you want to integrate it wiht the existing accounts registered in the device you should install this plugin.
 Despite the use of the googleplus term in the plugin name it will author with your Google account even if you're not in the failed social network of Google.
-The plugin has a good <a href="https://github.com/EddyVerbruggen/cordova-plugin-googleplus" target="_blank" rel="noopener">documentation</a> about how to install and use it and how to get the key needed for the Google Authentication API.
-But, as we are <a href="http://blog.jmtalarn.com/build-publish-ionic-app-configuring-firebase/">using Firebase</a> we can use it to **require the API key directly from the Firebase Console instead of create it manually as the documentation of the plugin explains**.
+The plugin has a good [documentation](https://github.com/EddyVerbruggen/cordova-plugin-googleplus) about how to install and use it and how to get the key needed for the Google Authentication API.
+But, as we are [using Firebase](http://blog.jmtalarn.com/build-publish-ionic-app-configuring-firebase/) we can use it to **require the API key directly from the Firebase Console instead of create it manually as the documentation of the plugin explains**.

 <div style="display: block;">
 <div style="display: flex; align-items: center; justify-content: start">